Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 The order below corresponds to the order in which we speak in our final presentation.

 Yonglin: Longformer, query expansion, keyword search

-Yun-jing: corpus-wide and topic-level data analysis
+Yun-Jing: corpus-wide and topic-level data analysis

 Ruobin: Web UI, CSS styling

 Xiaoyu: Text bolding algorithm